 Hilton nodded.
 “Well, yes.
 Her, a blonde with glasses, and a man with a mole beneath his eye.
 Why?”

 “It’s… nothing.”
 Claire waved a hand and offered a smile.
 “Anyway, how’s your better half’s search going?
 The Cancerian duchess, right?”

 “Still searching,” Hilton replied before his eyes narrowed to slits.
 “Why?
 Do you know something?”

 Hilton pulled out a cloth from his pants pocket and began to wipe his camera lens.
 “Hm.
 That would be the True Conductor you told me is working with the ELPIS Department?
 The Ophiuchian department that’s interested in us for whatever reason?
-Given your nonchalance, I’m assuming Sigurd’s made a daring escape.”
+Given your nonchalance, I’m assuming Sigrid’s made a daring escape.”